mwerlberger/pcl_playground/README.md

 pcl_playground
 ==============

 Examples and tests using PCL.
+There are some examples that are handeled in more details by the tutorials from PCL's documentation.